-The transfer agent and registrar for the Class A shares, Class B shares and the Cumulative Redeemable Second Preferred Shares Series Y, AA, BB, CC, DD, EE and FF is AST Trust Company (Canada) at its principal offices in Calgary and Toronto.
-On September 25, 2020, The TMX Group Limited announced it had entered an agreement to acquire AST Trust Company (Canada).
-The transaction is expected to close within 6 to 12 months subject to regulatory approvals.
+The transfer agent and registrar for the Class A shares and Class B shares and the Cumulative Redeemable Second Preferred Shares Series Y, AA, BB, CC, DD, and EE is TSX Trust Company at its principal offices in Calgary, Toronto, Montreal and Vancouver.
+The transfer agent and registrar for the Cumulative Redeemable Second Preferred Shares Series FF and HH is TSX Trust Company at its principal offices in Calgary and Toronto.